Carnival flyer

 In Melencolia I, an engraving by Albrecht Durer (1514), an emaciated, sleeping dog lays near a seated angel or winged genius of artistic inspiration.
 At that time, the guardian spirit of inspiration for an artist was called a genius.
 But this guardian angel, or genius, with her head resting on her hand, is bereft of inspiration.
 In my piece, the winged genius is notably absent.

 These works depict artists at odds with themselves, their art and the muse.
-One is literally caged.
-One has a fear of being consumed, while another has a desire to be consumed.
+One is metaphorically and physically caged, one has a desolate muse and one is being stalked by his own muse.
 These works are conversations with creative hunger and longing, a longing for something ineffable and unnameable, just beyond reach.

-Donna Pardue is a multidisciplinary artist living in Austin, Texas.
+The Noosphere Collective is a multidisciplinary creative group based in Austin, Texas led by Donna Pardue, a multidisciplinary artist living in Austin.
 She has exhibited her work in solo and group shows, primarily in Texas.
-She was the co-founder and co-curator of Epitome Institute in San Antonio, as Alice Thud, III.
+She was the co-founder and co-curator of Epitome Institute in San Antonio, under her nom de guerre, Alice Thud, III.
 She has a BFA in Painting.
+Her work has been featured in Tribeza magazine, Out on the Porch with Jim Swift, and Ver Para Creer on Univision.
 She is also a musician.
 Her instrument is 3 row button accordion.
+Leroy Dujour is an actor, theatre technician, visual artist and musician living in Austin.

 The Corner of Your Eye is a contemporary outdoor art space.